zthun/janitor/packages/prettier-config/README.md

-# Description
+# Prettier Config

-This is the shared prettier configuration for @zthun scoped projects.
+This is the shared prettier configuration for zthun scoped projects.

 ## Getting Started